 Marie Curie in Northern Ireland

-We provide care and support for around 2,500 people living with a terminal illness in Northern Ireland each year.
+We provide care and support for around 4,000 people living with a terminal illness, their carers and loved ones in Northern Ireland each year.

 Our Helper volunteers regularly visit terminally ill people in their home or talk on the phone, offering companionship and emotional support, as well as practical help.